Huotes/CommitMaker/README.md

 Chuck Norris wipes his ass with chain mail and sandpaper.

 Why did the chicken cross the road?
 It was called with theOtherSide(chicken)

+There are no races, only countries of people Chuck Norris has beaten to different shades of black and blue.